vishaljansari/Mystery-Word-Game-CLI-APP-in-NodeJS-/README.md

 node cli.js -h
-The app should allow you to pick a difficulty (easy or hard): node cli.js --difficulty easy or node cli.js -d easy (1a) Your homework should contain:
+The app should allow you to pick a difficulty (easy or hard): node cli.js --difficulty easy or node cli.js -d easy

-the word list provided
-cli.js
-app.js
-package.json
-Upload your homework as a .zip.

 [2] Based on the diffculty the app should pick a word at random.
 Using the hw4._words.js file on github. - The word should NOT be hard coded. - All words for the app to use should be contained in a separate file(s).